 An anonymous Reddit user wrote, "I worked in a kitchen for a summer, and here's what I learned: Don't eat from a salad bar!
 Don't do it!
 The toppings (chickpeas, tofu, carrots, etc) that aren't used one day are just put in the fridge in the salad bar container and re-used every day until they run out."

 Of course, reusing toppings from day to day is just preventing food waste—just know that you might not be getting the freshest food at that salad buffet.

 The plastic trays are dirtier than you think.

 The plastic trays at most restaurant chains are filled with bacteria, so always opt-out of using them.
 If you're eating inside, simply use the table and napkins.

 Packing your leftovers can be a hassle for servers.

 Chances are, you can pack your leftover food better than the restaurant will.
-Because they are busy and waiting on other tables, they throw the food altogether in a box without much thought.
-If you pack your own leftovers, you'll find that it will be easier to eat the next day.
-Plus, bringing your own food containers is an easy way to make your meal more sustainable.
+Because they are busy and waiting on other tables, they throw the food in a box without much thought.
+If you pack your leftovers, you'll find that it will be easier to eat the next day.
+Plus, bringing your food containers is an easy way to make your meal more sustainable.

 The restaurant staff can hear you.